sbslee/fuc/README.rst

        bed-sum      Summarize a BED file.
        cov-concat   Concatenate depth of coverage files.
-       cov-rename   Rename the samples in a depth of coverage file. fq-count     Count sequence reads in FASTQ files. fq-sum       Summarize a FASTQ file.
+       cov-rename   Rename the samples in a depth of coverage file. fa-filter    Filter sequence records in a FASTA file fq-count     Count sequence reads in FASTQ files. fq-sum       Summarize a FASTQ file.
        fuc-bgzip    Write a BGZF compressed file.